Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

         ```
 5. Go to the dist folder in your directory and put the executable in the main directory.
 5. Copy the entire source folder to a zip file
-6. Delete all folders and files within except the "Config" "Icon" "Sound" and "Textures" folders
+6. Delete all folders and files within except the "config" "icon" "sound" and "textures" folders
-7. Do not forget the LICENSE file!
+7. Do not forget to include the LICENSE file!

-### Additional Note
+### Note

 The recommended version of python to use is python 3.7.3.
 This is what the game was created in.